Like4Schnitzel/yt-dlp-Music-GUI/README.md

 + Automatically switching to playlist name if there is no album available
 + Automatically switching to channel name if there is no artist available
 + A progress bar for the download of both videos and playlists
++ Setting the main download directory (defaults to the user's Music directory)

 Planned features:
-+ Setting the main output directory (currently downloads to the user's music directory)
-+ Automatic installer for yt-dlp and ffmpeg
++ Packaging yt-dlp and ffmpeg